Leasehold Conveyancing in Portland - Get a Quote from the leasehold experts approved by your lender

 Recently asked questions relating to Portland leasehold conveyancing

-I am on look out for some leasehold conveyancing in Portland.
-Before diving in I would like to find out the unexpired term of the lease.
+I am in need of some leasehold conveyancing in Portland.
+Before I get started I would like to find out the unexpired term of the lease.

 If the lease is recorded at the land registry - and 99.9% are in Portland - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to supply a more accurate figure without more detailed due diligence.
+The suggested premium range above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of comprehensive investigations.
 Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information before getting professional advice.
+There may be additional concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first getting professional advice.

 Other Topics